 I always loved to travel.
-I spent my childhood summers travelling in Italy.
-I enjoyed the five years that I worked as a tour guide in Crete, travelling around the island for months.
-Later in life, during my time in commercial business, I got to travel most of Greece and Europe.
-And I married a Greek man with wanderlust.
-He was able to show me the rest of Greece and the world.
+I spent my childhood summers in my fathers village in Italy and explored Europe with my parents.
+I much enjoyed my first years as a tour guide in Crete because I got to travel around the island for months.
+During my career in commercial business, I travelled more around Europe.
+On top of that, I married a Greek man with wanderlust.
+He was able to show me the rest of Greece, and the world.
 On his motorcycle and boat, we visited lots of beautiful places, many of them off the beaten path.
-We met dolphins and seals, dived to ship wrecks and discovered boutique hotels, camping sites and luxury resorts.
+We met dolphins and seals, dived to shipwrecks and discovered boutique hotels, camping sites, and luxury resorts.
 We spent endless weekends and summers free camping and hoping on-and-off islands.
-But we also loved winter in Greece; rafting, hiking, biking… Greece is a great place for outdoor winter activities, too.
+I also got to know the winters in Greece; rafting, hiking, biking… it is all possible.
+Greece is a great place for outdoor winter activities.
 Greece is actually the ideal place for a 12-month holiday; you can’t say you’ve visited Greece unless you visit it every season.
 Every season has its uniqueness and special beauty.

 I have two children.
-After my second child was born, I decided to become a stay-at-home mum.
-But I continued my outings and vacations.
-My babies took their first plane ride when they were just born.
+After my second child was born, I decided to become a stay-at-home mum and gave up my job.
+I continued my outings and vacations in Greece with my babies.
+They took their first plane ride when they were just born.
 Many flights followed.
-I wanted to give my kids as much experiences as possible and teach them about the world through travel.
+I wanted to give my kids as many experiences as possible.
 I became very passionate about finding quality family friendly activities in Athens and accommodation for our vacations in Greece.

 At that time, with two kids on my side, travelling had changed.
 Our needs were very different than before the kids were born.
 During one of our vacations I found the perfect family hotel.
 I wondered if I could find similar places in Greece.
 People started asking me for advice and tips and I felt strongly about sharing what I knew and what I had learned.
 This passion was my drive to make it a job.

 In 2013, I partnered up with Family Goes Out.
 In the Family Goes Out Blog I shared my family experiences in Greece as well as tips and practical advice on travelling with babies and children.
-I co-created a database with family friendly restaurants and hotels in Athens and Greece and I mapped the Athens’ playgrounds.
-I further designed a walking tour for families with young kids.
-Family Goes Out was the creative outlet to share my insights as an expat-turned local-mother.
-I became the expert on traveling with kids and family friendly outings in Greece.
-By now my family has visited almost all of Athens attractions.
-Our stories are actually real experiences.
-(My favourite story is about an interactive Acropolis tour Travelling Back to Ancient Acropolis Times).
-My work for Family Goes Out has been published in the Hilton Magazine and on Stay.com.
-You can find my stories at familygoesout.com/real-stories/.
-My blog and the Family Goes Out website have been awarded a prize in a Start-up competition supported by Stavros Niarchos Foundation at the Orange Grove, the Dutch Embassy.
-Family Goes Out gave me the confidence I needed to start this Blog and put 100% of my efforts on my own work!
+I listed my favourite family-friendly restaurants and hotels in Athens and Greece and I mapped out the Athens’ playgrounds.
+My work for Family Goes Out has been published in the Hilton Magazine and on Stay.com and has been awarded by the Sqeezy prize in a competition by Orange Grove and the Dutch Embassy.

-It was time for something new.
-The focus of Family Experiences Blog is Travel and Activities in Greece.
-The ambition is to cover a broad spectrum of quality family time in Greece: this includes lifestyle, events, food and more.
-I want to inspire you to go out with your kids and spent quality time at the best places and venues that Greece has to offer.
-Explore Greece with your family – whether you live in Greece or visit from abroad, this is the Blog you should be looking at and getting advise!
+In 2016 it was time for something new and Family Experiences Blog was born.
+The ambition of this blog is to cover real experiences, reviews and to inspire parents to spend quality time with their kids at the best places that Greece has to offer.
+Explore Greece with your family – whether you live in Greece or visit from abroad, this is the Blog you should be looking at!
 Sooner than later you will realise that spending time together with your family is what makes and shapes your memories in later life.
 And family memories are precious!

 Gentle and positive parenting is my parenting style, unstructured free play (preferably outdoors) is what I find most important.
-I have traveled as a family by all means of transport, plane, boat, car and train but the past few years, I have also tried travelling as a sole-parent, “me, myself and I with two kids!”
-Single parent traveling is a whole new ball game.
+I have travelled as a family by all means of transport (plane, boat, car and train), more recently, I have started travelling as a sole-parent, “me, myself and I with two kids!”
+Single parent travelling is a whole new ball game.
 I look forward to sharing my tips and experiences about that on this blog too.

 Celeste is half-Dutch, half-Italian and first came to Greece some 20 years ago to work as a tour guide in Crete.
 She followed an education in Tourism and studied Spanish and Cultural Studies at the University of Amsterdam.
 For her thesis, she researched the foreign Cultural and Archaeological schools.
 She worked at the Dutch Institute in Athens where she organized an educational program, co-wrote a book, an article and finally decided to stay in Greece.
 After working in PR & Hospitality during the Athens 2004 Olympic Games and 6 more years in Coca-Cola Hellenic, Celeste travelled extensively for both business and pleasure around Greece and Europe.
 After the birth of daughters (6 and 3 years old), Celeste decides to be a full time mother.
 She spends most of her time on finding and enjoying family activities, family friendly restaurants and vacations and excursions.
 Celeste has many interests and likes change.
 Her hobbies include: crafts, food and wine, the beach, reading, the arts, museums and to be active outdoors.
 Celeste loves swimming in the sea, long walks in nature and participated in the 2014 Athens Marathon for Family Goes Out.